 Fill the doughnuts about 10 minutes after they have been coated with sugar, when they will be cool enough to handle.
 Make sure the fillings are at room temperature.
 To fill the doughnuts, use a chopstick or a plastic straw to make a hole in the side of the fried doughnut.
 Wiggle it around slightly to enlarge the hole, but be careful not to pierce through the doughnut.
 Snip off the tip of the piping bag and fill.
 Insert the tip into the hole and squeeze the piping bag gently until some of the filling just oozes out the top of the filled doughnut.

 Baker’s Note: If you haven’t got a small round icing tip for filling the doughnuts, some people improvise with a two-inch tip of a plastic straw.
 What you want is something stiff to insert into the very top of the doughnut to fill it.
 The tip doesn’t have to go all the way inside.
 Stack the filled doughnuts upright back in the loaf pan to keep the filling from dripping out and letting the doughnut finish cooling.
 I did not use any icing tip for the second batch of doughnuts.
 I found the filled piping bag was stiff enough; just squeeze the filling from the top to the tip.
-Of course, there were drips from the cut end, but there were drips from the tip too.

 The easiest filling of all to use is a jar of jam, jelly, or preserves.
 Spoon the jam, jelly, or preserves into a small saucepan to heat until it becomes a thick liquid.
 If using jam or preserves that have fruit pieces in them, strain the heated liquid and discard the fruit pieces.
 Spoon the thickened liquid into a piping bag and let it rest on a plate to cool to room temperature.
 Use a tie clip to cover the top so the filling won’t spill out.
 Don’t snip the end of the bag until ready to fill the doughnuts.